MachinisteWeb/node-atlas/README.en.md

 #### Generate Static Files ####

-Files defined into `statics` are also automaticly copy into `serverlessRelativePath` when you use `--generate`.
-To avoid this, you could use for each directory the parameter `output` setted to `false`.
+Files defined into `statics` are also copyble into `serverlessRelativePath` when you use `--generate`.
+To allows this, you could use for each directory the parameter `output` setted to `true`.

 ```
 {
     "statics": {
         "/javascripts/models": {
             "path": "models",
-            "output": false
+            "output": true
         }
     },
 }